Bug report #13078

 Holger, what happens if you use mm instead of map units, does it look better, does the zoom level change anything ?

-#9 Updated by Vincent Mora almost 5 years ago
+#9 Updated by Vincent Mora over 5 years ago

 Nyall, I have a lead: when QgsSymbolV2LegendNode::minimumIconSize is called by QgsDefaultVectorLayerLegend::createLayerTreeModelLegendNodes, the model() is null, whereas it is not when QgsSymbolV2LegendNode::data() is called with decoration rôle.